IvetteMcDermott/PP4Django-PeruExperience/README.md

 ## Target User

-The user target is a user that enjoys to know new places and is looking for information about Peru's ones.
+The user target is a person that enjoys to know new places and is looking for information about Peru's touristic ones, open to the possibity to belong to a community where could find travelling partners.

 ## User Stories